shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/index.rst

-In this serie of articles, I introduce the Cartan-Hodge formalism, which amalgamates various notions and notations into a unified framework for performing calculations and illuminating symmetries.
+In this serie of articles, I introduce the Cartan-Hodge formalism, which amalgamates various notions and notations into a unified framework for performing calculations and highlighting symmetries.
 Practical computations follow clear and concise rules, with each step presented in a compact and comprehensible manner.

 This formalism closely intertwines with tensor calculus and differential forms.
-The notation extends the Abstract Index Notation (Ricci calculus) with explicit tensor basis.
+The notation extends the abstract index notation (Ricci calculus) by explicitly specifying the tensor basis.
 The musical flat (:math:`♭`) and sharp (:math:`♯`) operators convert vectors to covectors and vice versa.
 Hodge duality assumes a central role, transitioning tensors between spaces and their dual complements.
 Additionally, I introduce the free matrix notation to streamline calculations, often allowing a straightforward return to matrix multiplication.